EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-4.md

 }
 ```

-Place the implemented shopping list within the application's root component:
+Insert the implemented **ShoppingList** component into the application's root component:

 **client/containers/App.js:**